The Housing Executive is the main organisation that helps with housing. But, some people can get housing help from Social Services.

 Bryson Intercultural can help you apply for asylum.
 They will tell you about the housing and support you can get while you wait for your decision.

-Help for people from other countries who cannot get housing from the Housing Executive
+Help if you can't get help from the Housing Executive

 - you do not have settled status under the European Union Settlement Scheme, or